edwardcallow/tesco-jargon/f.md

 ## F is for…

 #### Face-up
 The process of bringing products to the front of the shelf in order to display them better.
-Stores will also do this when there is insuf cient product to fill the shelf front to back.
+Stores will also do this when there is insufficient stock to fill the shelf front to back.
 Product labels should all face the front so customers can read them easily.

 #### Facing
 The number of identical products placed next to each other at the front of a shelf, facing toward the customer.